cdktf/cdktf-provider-helm/docs/dataHelmTemplate.go.md

 - *Type:* interface{}

 When upgrading, reuse the last release's values and merge in any overrides.

 If 'reset_values' is specified, this is ignored.
+Defaults to `false`.

-Docs at Terraform Registry: {@link https://registry.terraform.io/providers/hashicorp/helm/2.14.0/docs/data-sources/template#reuse_values DataHelmTemplate#reuse_values}
+Docs at Terraform Registry: {@link https://registry.terraform.io/providers/hashicorp/helm/2.14.1/docs/data-sources/template#reuse_values DataHelmTemplate#reuse_values}

 ---